sangambaral17/TradeMaster/PRODUCT_DOCUMENTATION.md

 **Sangam Baral**
 *Software Engineer*

-Sangam Baral is the sole creator and owner of TradeMaster®.
-With extensive experience in enterprise software development and a passion for solving real-world business problems, Sangam designed TradeMaster to bridge the gap between expensive cloud solutions and unreliable free tools.
+Sangam Baral is the sole creator and owner of Walsong TradeMaster®.
+With extensive experience in enterprise software development and a passion for solving real-world business problems, Sangam designed Walsong TradeMaster to bridge the gap between expensive cloud solutions and unreliable free tools.

 **Contact**: sangambarallnw@gmail.com
 **LinkedIn**: [linkedin.com/in/sangambaral17](https://www.linkedin.com/in/sangambaral17)